-Phase One: an initial general diagnostic of its accounting policies and Canadian GAAP relevant to its financial reporting requirements to determine the key differences and options with respect to acceptable accounting standards under IFRS, was completed in 2009.

-Phase Two: an in depth analysis of the impact of those areas identified under phase one, commenced in 2010.

-Phase Three: the implementation of the conversion process, through the preparation of the opening balance sheet as at May 1, 2011, will be carried out in the second half of 2010.
+- Phase One: an initial general diagnostic of its accounting policies and Canadian GAAP relevant to its financial reporting requirements to determine the key differences and options with respect to acceptable accounting standards under IFRS, was completed in 2009. - Phase Two: an in-depth analysis of the impact of those areas identified under phase one, commenced in 2010. - Phase Three: the implementation of the conversion process, through the preparation of the opening balance sheet as at May 1, 2011, will be completed in 2011.